mlupo/type-type/README.md

 - Some escape characters always work to initiate the busy signal: newline, ascii BEL ... but some escape characters only work when there is a bunch of data in the buffer: backspace, tab ... but why?

 ![](it_is_alive.gif)

+*code is provided under the MIT license, all other media and graphics provided under the CC-BY license*